Lettuce is low in calories and easy to digest.

 There are more vegetables on the list of ones that chinchillas can’t eat than there are on the list of ones they can.
 If you are ever unsure about a specifica vegetable, do not feed it until you have done thorough research.
 You could also consult with your vet.

 Some of the main types of vegetables you should steer clear of when it comes to your chinchilla’s diet include asparagus, peas, broccoli and spinach.
-Chinchillas can have spinach, and it is good fo them, but you need to limit it to a tiny amount.
+Chinchillas can have spinach, and it is good for them, but you need to limit it to a tiny amount.
 In general, it is better to just avoid it.
+The same goes for broccoli.

 Chinchillas Can Have Lettuce: Final Thoughts